Wynout/developers-nootbook/git.common.commands.nootbook.md

 Mission accomplished.
 Done.

-### Don't want to commit changes now, but change branch? - Git Stash
+### Don't want to commit half-done work, but change branch?
-Stash the changes
+##Git Stash

+Often, when you’ve been working on part of your project, things are in a messy state and you want to switch branches for a bit to work on something else.
+The problem is, you don’t want to do a commit of half-done work just so you can get back to this point later.
+The answer to this issue is the git stash command.

 [http://git-scm.com/book/en/Git-Tools-Stashing](http://git-scm.com/book/en/Git-Tools-Stashing)

 >$ git stash